866-MY-ERSOP (866-693-7767) [email protected]

 What is the Penalty for Filing Late?

-However, the IRS and DOL have their own late filing fee of $750 per late filing with a maximum late filing fee at any one time of $1,500.
+The IRS and DOL have a late filing fee of $750 per late filing with a maximum late filing fee at any one time of $1,500.
 For example, if you are late filing for 2023 and you make a late submission, the fee is $750.
 If you are again late in 2024 and make another late submission, the fee is again $750.
-If you are two year behind and late for 2023 and 2024, and you file both reports late and at the same time, then the maximum fee you pay is $1,500.
-Let’s say you are late for 2023, 2024, and 2025 (3 years late, but not having received a penalty letter from the DOL), then you maximum late fee is still only $1,500.
+If you are two years behind and late for 2023 and 2024, and you file both reports late and at the same time, then the maximum fee you pay is $1,500.
+Let’s say you are late for 2023, 2024, and 2025 (3 years late, but not having received a penalty letter from the DOL), then your maximum late fee is still only $1,500.
 Keep in mind, you don’t want to be late for any reason if it can be avoided.

-If you receive a penalty letter from either the IRS or the DOL, the penalty for filing late could be $250 a day for every day you have not filed to a maximum of $150,000 each year.
+If you receive a penalty letter from either the IRS or the DOL, the penalty for filing late could be at least $250 a day for every day you have not filed to a maximum of $150,000 each year.
+You may also be assessed the daily penalty if you submit a non-compliant Form 5500- the penalty will be assessed based on the plan year filing date through the end of the plan year.
+This could be a very hefty fine.
 Again, you want to be on top of your filing dates and have a plan to provide your paperwork on time.

 When Do I Need A Formal Valuation Performed?